codingPhuc/Learning_Programming_vault/git learning valut/git command.md

 - then if you want to ignore a folder name
 - add `/<foldername>` into gitignore

 # branch command
 - `git branch <branchname>`
 - create the branch with the name , but you do not move to the branch yet you need to used a diffrent command to switch
 - `git checkout <branchname>`
 - go to a different branch in git
 - `git merge <branchname>`
 - merge the a different branch with the main branch
+## remote command
+`git fetch`
+- we used git fetch to check is there is a new commit
+-